API¶

 This package contains components needed to write PCAP data to and HDF file

 in the most efficient way.
-The oneshot write_hdf_files
+The oneshot write_hdf_files is exposed in the

 commandline interface.
-It assembles a short Pipeline
+It assembles a short Pipeline of:

 The FrameProcessor and HDFWriter run in their own threads as most of the heavy lifting is done by numpy and h5py, so running in their own threads gives multi-CPU benefits without hitting the limit of the GIL.